Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Results and Disucussion

-Nematicity was derived also from fluctuations of charge-density wave (CDW) or stripes \cite{Nie03062014,PhysRevB.92.174505}.
-In YBCO, CDW resides inside the pseudogap phase and competes with superconductivity \cite{Ghiringhelli821,Chang2012Direct-obs,Comin1335,Le-Tacon2013Inelastic-}.
-Recently, CDW in Bi2212 was also observed by resonant x-ray scattering experiments and found to compete with superconductivity \cite{PhysRevB.89.220511,Silva-Neto2014Ubiquitous} as in the case of YBCO.
-More recent work on Bi2212 showed that the CDW signal survived up to the pseudogap temperature $T^*$ although the hole concentration of that work was in the underdoped region ($T_\text{c} =$ 40 K) \cite{Chaix2017Dispersive}.
-From the fact that CDW in Bi2212 competes with superconductivity and possibly survives up to $T^*$ including our case, it is also likely that the nematicity observed in our measurements arises from CDW fluctuations.
+Nematicity has also been considered as arising from fluctuations of charge-density wave (CDW) or stripes \cite{Nie03062014,PhysRevB.92.174505}.
+In YBCO, CDW was observed by x-ray scattering experiments and found to reside inside the pseudogap phase and competes with superconductivity \cite{Ghiringhelli821,Chang2012Direct-obs,Comin1335,Le-Tacon2013Inelastic-}.
+CDW was also found in Bi2212 and to compete with superconductivity \cite{PhysRevB.89.220511,Silva-Neto2014Ubiquitous} as in the case of YBCO.
+More recent work on underdoped Bi2212 ($T_\text{c} =$ 40 K) showed that the elastic peak that represents the CDW survived up to $T^*$ \cite{Chaix2017Dispersive}.
+From the fact that static CDW in Bi2212 competes with superconductivity and possibly survives up to $T^*$ including our case, it is also likely that the nematicity observed in our measurements arises from fluctuating CDW.
+Furthermore, there have been recent theoretical attempts to explain the nematicity using by the pair-density-wave (PDW) model \cite{PhysRevB.97.174511,Tu2019Evolution-}.
+As shown in the calculated single-particle spectra in \cite{Tu2019Evolution-}, the inequivalence between the X and Y points may be attributed of the intensity difference predicted for incommensurate PDW states at finite temperatures. {In Fe-based superconductors, nematicity has been observed as the different populations of different orbitals (such as $yz \ vs \ zx$ orbitals) revealed by ARPES experiments \cite{Yi26042011}.
+In the present study, the observed anisotropy might be due to the different populations of the oxygen $p_x$ and $p_y$ orbitals because the entire Fermi surface consists of the copper $3d_{x^2-y^2}$ orbital hybridized with the oxygen $p_x$ and $p_y$ orbitals \cite{PhysRevLett.114.257001}.
+However, nematicity can also be triggered by other mechanisms, e.g., the Pomeranchuk instability in single band systems and, therefore, it is not clear whether the anisotropy of the orbital populations is important to explain the nematicity observed in the cuprates as in the case of the Fe-based superconductors.
 Although at present it is difficult to identify the microscopic origin of the nematicity, our result provides evidence that the pseudogap state shows nematicity and competes with superconductivity.
-The apparent competition between the nematicity and the superconductivity may possibly be caused by the $d$-wave symmetry of the superconducting gap, whose magnitude is identical between the $k_x$ and $k_y$ directions.
+In contrast, the STM experiments have indicated nematicity even in the superconducting state \cite{Fujita612}.
+In order to reconcile the STM experiments with the apparent competition between the nematicity and the superconductivity implied in the present study, there is the possibility that the nematicity is masked by the $d$-wave superconducting order parameter, whose amplitude should be identical between the two Cu-O bond directions, in the present ARPES data.}